 Members of staff from outside institutions whom Schools wish to nominate to act as External Examiners for Nottingham research degrees should be research-active Professors, Readers, Lecturers or other teachers of their institution (or of equivalent status).

 However, it will be appropriate in some cases for Schools to nominate individuals from other suitable environments provided that those individuals are experts in the field of the student's topic of research and hold a professional status which is equivalent to a University Professor, Reader, Lecturer or teacher.

-In order to assess the eligibility of any individual to act as External Examiner who has not previously acted in this capacity for the University of Nottingham, the Head of School should obtain a brief Curriculum Vitae which should be forwarded to Student Services with the nomination on the standard form.
-Student Services will retain the Curriculum Vitae for future reference.
+In order to assess the eligibility of any individual to act as External Examiner who has not previously acted in this capacity for the University of Nottingham, the Head of School should obtain a brief Curriculum Vitae which should be forwarded to Registry and Academic Affairs, Postgraduate Research Team or equivalent, with the nomination on the standard form.
+They will retain the Curriculum Vitae for future reference.

-Nominations for Examiners will be approved by the University and Student Services will write to the External Examiners informing them of the terms and conditions of their appointment and their role as Examiners.
+Nominations for Examiners will be approved by the University and Registry and Academic Affairs, Postgraduate Research Team or equivalent, will write to the External Examiners informing them of the terms and conditions of their appointment and their role as Examiners.
 The letter will include a request that the Examiner consider whether a potential conflict(s) of interest is likely to occur as a result of examining a candidate's thesis and if so, disclose it to the University.

 10. Ineligible categories for External Examiner

 Includes: members of staff from other institutions; emeritus professors; retired academic staff